What Is Dry Eye, And Is It Dangerous? | Eye Love Cares

 - Living in a dry environment

-- Being a woman; a lack of tears is more common in women, especially if they experience hormonal changes
+- Being a woman; a lack of tears is more common in women, especially if they experience hormonal changes (during menopause and pregnancy)

 Related: Dry Eye Syndrome